emadg-dev/MyOnlineStore/Readme.md

-This is An Online-shop project with django, html, css, and bootstrap. you can view an online demo on this link: http://emadnistam.pythonanywhere.com/
+<b>This is An Online-shop project with django, html, css, and bootstrap.</b>

+you can view an online demo on this link: http://emadnistam.pythonanywhere.com/